Matechs-Digital/workshop-july-2020/day-1/01-monorepo/03-lerna/README.md

 Run `yarn` && `yarn bootstrap`.

-You should now have everything bootstrapped using `yarn workspaces`.
+You should now have everything bootstrapped using yarn workspaces.

 Confirm everything works by running `yarn start:app`